Auto Accident Settlement

 Types of Compensation Available to Florida Residents After a Slip and Fall Accident

-Noneconomic damages, on the other hand, are presented as a subjective amount.
-For instance, you may seek damages for pain and suffering, loss of enjoyment in life, mental anguish and more.
+Noneconomic damages refer to injuries that cannot be easily quantified as a dollar amount.
+For instance, you may seek damages for pain and suffering, loss of enjoyment in life, mental anguish, and more.
 Because there is no objective dollar amount to assign to these damages, your attorney will negotiate with the defendant (the person you’re suing) to get the full amount you deserve.
 They may also present your case in court to allow the judge to decide how much you’re entitled to receive.

 In extremely rare cases, punitive damages may also be awarded.
 These types of damages are designed to punish the defendant for overly reckless or intentional behavior that caused your injury.
 For slip and fall cases, only in the rarest cases are these damages awarded.
 For instance, if a company has a long history of dangerous workplace flooring that causes injury to workers, punitive damages may be assessed against them.